joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/05/28/us/baltimore-key-bridge-lawsuit-settlements.html

 **Blue Origin Rocket Blows Up on Florida Launchpad During Test**\
-`The rocket, built by Jeff Bezos’ space company, was to carry 48 satellites into space.
+`The rocket, built by the Jeff Bezos-owned space company, was to carry 48 satellites into space.
 Blue Origin reported on social media that “all personnel have been accounted for.”`\
 https://www.nytimes.com/2026/05/28/science/blue-origin-explosion-rocket.html

 **NYT Crossword Answers for May 29, 2026**\